-Chinese Grammar: Lesson: Comparing 不断 &不停 to describe “continuous” and “unceasing”
+Chinese Grammar: Comparing 不断 & 不停 to describe “continuous” and “unceasing”

 Imagine someone can’t stop talking around you, all day long, or an unknown bell is ringing without interruption outside your window while you’re sleeping?
 Isn’t that annoying?
 We have all had to face situations like these, that disturb you, by continuously and constantly happening.
 In Chinese, there are two words you can use to describe “continuous” and “unceasing”: 不断 and 不停.